MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 | [Flask][36] | 5000 or 5002 |
 | [FastAPI][37] ([uvicorn][13]) | 8000 |

-The follow table shows how to set the port for difference Azure container solutions.
+The following table shows how to set the port for difference Azure container solutions.

 | Azure container solution | How to set web app port |
 | ------------------------ | ----------------------- |